Canadian dollar, 'stuck in a range,' clings to weekly gain

 Canada sends about 75% of its exports to the United States, including oil.

-U.S. crude prices were down 1.2% at $40.18 a barrel as a resurgence of coronavirus cases raised concern that fuel demand growth could stall.
+U.S. crude prices were down 0.8% at $40.32 a barrel as the resurgence of coronavirus cases raised concern fuel demand growth could stall.

+Canadian Prime Minister Justin Trudeau said he was still unsure whether he would go to Washington D.C. next week to celebrate a new North American trade treaty, citing concern about possible U.S. tariffs on aluminum.
-Canadian government bond yields were lower across much of a flatter curve, with the 10-year down 1.6 basis points at 0.545%.

-Canada's employment report for June is due next week, while the Bank of Canada will release its Business Outlook Survey and Finance Minister Bill Morneau will present an economic and fiscal snapshot.
-(Reporting by Fergal Smith Editing by Chizu Nomiyama) ((fergal.smith@thomsonreuters.com; +1 416 941 8113;)) Keywords: CANADA FOREX/
+Ottawa will present an economic and fiscal snapshot next week, while Canada's employment report for June is due and the Bank of Canada will release its Business Outlook Survey.

+Canadian government bond yields were mixed across a flatter curve, with the 10-year little changed at 0.560%.
+(Reporting by Fergal Smith Editing by Chizu Nomiyama and Chris Reese) ((fergal.smith@thomsonreuters.com; +1 416 941 8113;)) Keywords: CANADA FOREX/ (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.